-- Install an Energy Star Programmable Thermostat - Inexpensive and easy to install, programmable thermostats automatically turn down the heat during the weekdays and at night so you do not pay to heat your home when no one is around to appreciate the comfort.
+- Install an Energy Star Programmable Thermostat - Inexpensive and easy to install, programmable thermostats automatically turn down the heat during the weekdays and at night so you do not pay to heat your home or business when no one is around.
 Programmable thermostats are easy to operate and allow for your different workday and weekend schedules.
 These thermostats also qualify for the 25 percent Montana energy conservation tax credit.

 - Thermostat Replacement Warning - Many older homes have room temperature thermostats that contain mercury.
 To identify, remove the front plate and look for one or more small glass bulbs, known as tilt switches.
 These contain mercury.
 Each tilt switch contains roughly three grams of mercury, though there may be as much as six grams.
 Never dispose of this type of thermostat in the trash or local landfill, because mercury is toxic and can leak out to contaminate our air, water, and soil.
 To assist home-owners with proper disposal of mercury-containing thermostats, a no-cost collection/recycling program is available to all Montana residents.
 To determine a drop off location in your area, contact your local county sanitarian.